mikolajroszak/iframe-position-fixed-polyfill/README.md

 As the scripts is using the context of `window.parent` it presumes that the iFrame has **cross-origin** access to its parent.
 Although, if this is not the case, you may want to take a look at [PostEvent](https://github.com/julianxhokaxhiu/PostEvent), which will provide you a full cross-origin event handler.
 Although the architecture and the implementation of it, it's up to you.

+It's also known to work up to IE11+.
+If you're willing to support older IEs, feel free to drop a PR.

 # How to use

 As simple as it should be.
 Download the [polyfill](src/polyfill.js) and add it into your iFrame HTML, like on this example: